About Schema Play Theory

 Eye-Opening Understanding

-Understanding these common repeated patterns can help caregivers and parents better prepare environments for play and exploration, but it can also help them better understand children’s behavior.
+Understanding these common repeated patterns can help caregivers and parents better prepare environments for play and exploration and also help them better understand children’s behavior.
 For example, toddlers who repeatedly haul baskets of blocks across the room and gleefully dump them are not trying to (intentionally) drive you insane.
 They are engaging in Transporting and Scattering schema play.
 Understanding this can guide how you react to it.

-You’ll find Playvolution HQ’s free handout highlighting 12 important play schemas here and related schema play content here.
+Playvolution HQ’s free handout highlights 12 important play schemas and related schema play content here.

 Contribute content to Playvolution HQ